In this section

 Detecting the Organism

 Another good piece of evidence for an accurate diagnosis is the presence of the organism in the diseased plant.
-Traditional methods of detecting Phytophthora sp. require laboratory procedures and an experienced person to recognize the various organisms one can see or obtain from roots.
-Some technology is available to growers to test rotted roots.
+Traditional methods of detecting Phytophthora spp. require laboratory procedures and an experienced person to recognize the various organisms one can see or obtain from roots.
+Some serological-based technology is available for growers to test rotted roots.

 Several pieces of root (from near the advancing margin of discolored cambium) can be placed on a shallow jellylike surface called agar in a petri plate.
 If Phytophthora is present, it may grow out of the root onto the agar.
 An experienced person can then recognize the growth habit, pattern, colony color, and other characteristics and determine whether it is Phytophthora or not.